-Below I have collected several past interviews, blog posts and published articles to help voters get an idea of my specific views on inclusion and other special education reforms.
+Below I have collected several past interviews, blog posts and published articles to highlight my views on inclusion and other special education reforms.

 “More thoughts on the special education audit,” blog post, Sept.
 22, 2010